gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ## Properties of DTLS in SCTP

-   DTLS in SCTP has a number of properties that are attractive.
+   DTLS in SCTP (as the combination of the DTLS chunk and the in-band authentication and key-management using DTLS handshakes defined in this document) has a number of properties that are attractive.

    * Provides confidentiality, integrity protection, and source authentication for each packet.